3vot/clay/readme.md

 Step 6:
 Register and Deploy your App

-$ 3vot upload --app hello-world
+$ 3vot upload

+User the following setting --app hello-world

 This will upload the App to your profile, you'll later be able publish it to the world.